amgarton47/CS62data-structures/Git/project/README.md

      git checkout *person1*
      ```

-At this point, both of the new personal branches are behind master.
+At this point, both of the new personal branches are behind master ...
+giving rise to conflicts that will have to be reconciled in step 5.

 ### Step 4 - People do work in their own branches

-Each person, working on their own machine, in their own branch will:
+Each person, working on their own machine, _in their own branch_ will:
 * create a new file (e.g. *person1.txt*) containing a line like:
   ```
   STEP 4:  new file created by YOUR_NAME on 11/06/19 at 14:15